chuntington/webpack-boilerplate/README.md

 </body>
 ```

-In `src/main.js`, import and instantiate:
+In `src/js/main.js`, import the framework and example component, and initiate a new app instance:

 ```javascript
 import ExampleComponent from './components/ExampleComponent.vue';